DimalMaloku1/DimalMaloku1/README.md

 # 🐱‍💻 Full-Stack Developer | .NET MVC | Web API 🌐🚀

 **👋 Hi there!** I'm Dimal Maloku, a passionate full-stack developer with expertise in .NET technologies.
 With a focus on building scalable and robust Web APIs and MVC applications, I strive to create efficient solutions that drive impactful user experiences.
-I enjoy working on both the backend and frontend to deliver end-to-end solutions.
-Let's embark on a coding adventure together! 🚀🔥
+I enjoy working on both the backend and frontend to deliver end-to-end solutions. 🚀🔥

 <div align="center">